vega/vega-lite/docs/index.md

 ## Using Vega-Lite

 Here is the bare minimum HTML file to get Vega-Lite with inline values working in a webpage.
-Basically, Vega-Lite compiles a Vega-Lite specification into a Vega specification and use Vega Runtime to display visualizations.

 ```html
 <!DOCTYPE html>